 There can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favourable.
-Failure to obtain such additional financing could result in delay or postponement of further business activities and future acquisition of royalty and other interests which may result in a material adverse effect on the Company's earnings, results of operations and financial condition and the trading price of its securities.
+Failure to obtain such additional financing could result in delay or postponement of further business activities and future acquisitions of royalty and other interests, which may result in a material adverse effect on the Company's earnings, results of operations and financial condition and the trading price of its securities.

 Obtaining additional funding will be subject to various factors, including general market conditions, current and forecasted lithium commodity pricing, investor acceptance of our business plans and ongoing results from our existing royalty portfolio.
 These financings could require contractual or other restrictions on our operations or on alternatives that may be available to us.
 If we raise funds by issuing debt securities, these debt securities could impose significant restrictions on our operations.
-Any such required financing may not be available in amount or on terms acceptable to us, and the failure to procure such required financing could have a material and adverse effect on our development plan and continuous growth.
+Any such required financing may not be available in amount or on terms acceptable to us, and the failure to procure such required financings may impose significant restrictions on our operations, and may not be available in amounts or on terms acceptable to us, and the failure to procure such required financings may impose significant restrictions on our operations, and may not be available in amounts or on terms acceptable to us, and the failure to procure such required financing could have a material and adverse effect on our development plans and continuous growth.

-We may not be able to acquire additional funds on acceptable terms, or at all.
-If we are unable to raise adequate funds, we may have to delay some of our acquisitions, therefore potentially affecting our development plan, or growth and our earnings in the short and long term.
+We may not be able to acquire additional funds on acceptable terms or at all.
+If we are unable to raise adequate funds, we may have to delay some of our acquisitions, therefore potentially affecting our development plans, or growth and our earnings in the short and long term.
 Any of these factors could harm our operating results.